 It detects metallic and non-metallic objects in liquid, solid and granulated form.
 It operates as an open capacitor because it has two conduction plates are positioned at the sensing head.
 The capacitance of these two plates increases when an object enters the sensing area, it causes to change oscillator amplitude, Schmitt triggers state changes, and the output signal is created.
 The capacitive sensor oscillates if the target is present.
 Charging plates range from 10 to 50 HZ.
 It detects any type of material; the sensor should be kept away from non-target material to avoid the false trigger.

 3. Photoelectric Sensor

 It has the longest photoelectric sensing distance.
-It has sensor monitoring range up to 10m.
-It works the same as through-beam but emitter and receiver are located in the same housing, facing the same direction.
-Emitter produces laser and projects it towards reflector which deflects beam back to the receiver.
+It has a sensor monitoring range of up to 10m.
+It works the same as through-beam, but the emitter and receiver are located in the same housing, facing the same direction.
+Emitter produces laser and projects it towards reflector, which deflects beam back to the receiver.
 When the light path occurs or disturbed, detection happens.
 It saves cost and time.
 Reflective objects like cans or mirrors are challenging for retro-reflective sensors.
 This will cause erroneous output because the target reflects light to trick the receiver that the beam was not interrupted.

 6. Ultrasonic Sensor